ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 ## Completing the submission

 Once all the files have been validated the project will be ready for submission.

-Before hitting submit, the primary wrangler should email the contributor to confirm:
+If wrangling the project with direct input from a contributor, the primary wrangler should email the contributor to confirm:
-They are happy with the final spreadsheet and curated ontologies, and The date they have identified for the data and metadata to be released publicly
+- They are happy with the final spreadsheet and curated ontologies, and
+- The date they have identified for the data and metadata to be released publicly

+The path after submission can go one of several ways:
+1. the project needs to go to DCP and EBI Archives -> Tick both the `Submit to the EMBL-EBI public archives` an `Submit to the Human Cell Atlas` checkboxes
+1. The project needs to go to DCP only -> Tick only `Submit to the Human Cell Atlas` checkbox
+1. The project needs to go to EBI archives only (if it can't currently be exported to DCP) -> tick only `Submit to the EMBL-EBI public archives` checkbox

+Always untick the `Delete the upload area and data files after successful submission.` checkbox.

+### Archiving the submission

+If the submission needs to be archived, ensure you have the `Submit to the EMBL-EBI public archives and get accessions...` check box ticked.
+If not, proceed to [exporting the submission to DCP2](#exporting-the-submission-to-dcp2)

+The project should go into `Archiving` status, at this point you need to inform the developer on operations who will assist with the Archiving process, which is currently semi-manual.

+Further documentation for the archiving process can be found here: [Ingestion to Archives Instructions](https://docs.google.com/document/d/1S4fyCSqB3nLrCUssNMwSp6ff8tmeipMi_slnXW2Lrq4/edit?pli=1#heading=h.n3qy5yl0auvs)

+After the project has been Archived, if the `Submit to the Human Cell Atlas...` checkbox was also ticked, the project should proceed to `Exporting` status and the following steps should be followed from step 2 onwards.

+### Exporting the submission to DCP2

+1. As soon as a dataset is ready for export, the wrangler should hit the submit button in the UI with the `Submit to the Human Cell Atlas...` checkbox ticked to trigger export and note the project UUID.
+    1. *`Current mechanism`*: Wrangler retrieves the project UUID from the URL when viewing the project in the ingest browser.
+2. The submitting wrangler checks export is complete.
+    1. *`Current mechanism`*: wrangler checks status in the UI, will change from exporting to exported.
+(This will take ~1-4 hours for most projects)
+    * If export is “stuck” in exporting for more than 4 hours, Notify the ingest operations developer via the dcp-ops slack channel notifying (@hca-ingest-dev) and providing the project UUID so they can review the logs and work out what has happened.
+They will work with the wrangler to resolve this and re-export if necessary.
+3. The wrangling team is notified of export
+    1.  *Current mechanism*: The submitting wrangler changes the status in the [Dataset Tracking Sheet](https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0) to `exported`
+    2.  *Current mechanism*: The submitting wrangler moves the dataset wrangling ticket either to the `AE/SCEA backlog` (if being brokered to SCEA) or to the `Finished` pipeline
+4. The Broad data import team are notified of successful export
+    1. *`Current mechanism`*: The submitting wrangler submits the [request for import form](https://docs.google.com/forms/d/e/1FAIpQLSeokUTa-aVXGDdSNODEYetxezasFKp2oVLz65775lgk5t0D2w/viewform) and notifies the import team by messaging @monster-ops in the #dcp-ops Slack channel.

+> Import Form Details for DCP data releases
+>
+>*Google storage cloud path `gs://broad-dsp-monster-hca-prod-ebi-storage/prod/UUID`
+>
+>*Environment `Prod`
+>
+>*Catalog `DCP2`
+>
+>*Dataset ID  `hca_prod_20201120_dcp2`
+>
+>*Create a snapshot? `Yes`

+>Import Form Details for DCP testing
+>*Google storage cloud path `gs://broad-dsp-monster-hca-dev-ebi-staging/staging/UUID`*
+>*Environment* likely to be `dev`
+>*Catalog* likely to be `DCP2`
+>*Dataset ID* will need to discuss with Broad
+>*Create a snapshot?* likely to be`Yes`

+5. The submitting wrangler is notified that import and snapshot has been successful or if there are issues for EBI to investigate
+* *`Current mechanism`*: Broad data import team will notify via slack in the dcp-ops channel slack, notifying @Hannes and @Trevor Heathorn when import and snapshot has been successful or if issues are found and pass on to the browser team.
+6. UCSC Browser team will notify submitting wrangler and Broad team when indexed and in the browser or if issues are encountered.
+* *`Current mechanism`*: Via slack in the dcp-ops channel notifying (who?) when a dataset is in the browser or if there was any issue with indexing.
+7. When a project is available in the browser, a wrangler will do a final check that everything looks ok and notify @here on the data-ops channel.
+8. If issues occur at any point then corrections are made as updates and then re-exported.
+* *`Current mechanism`*: In order to re-export, the wrangler will notify the ingest developer on operations to reset the project state from exported to valid.
+* The ingest developer should also delete any contents of the project staging area in the staging bucket from the failed export.
+* Wrangler will trigger export by hitting submit and following steps 2-7 until the project is available and looks ok
+9. When the project is available in the browser, the wrangler will [email](https://github.com/ebi-ait/hca-ebi-wrangler-central/issues/233) the contributor or contacts from the publication to inform them of the URL where the project is available on the Data Browser
+10. The wrangler proceeds with brokering to SCEA or marks the project as `Finished` by updating the `hca_status` in the Dataset Tracking sheet

+Notes
+{: label label-blue }

+* EBI will export on demand, and notify the Broad will batch import once prior to the monthly release.
+* Responsibility for who deletes the contents of the staging area is still being decided.
+* This is likely to evolve as we go, so please note issues with completing this process so we can improve it.

 <i class="fas fa-exclamation-triangle"></i> **Warning**: Wranglers should be aware of when prod releases are occurring and not upload/submit until after the release to that environment is completed.
 Releases do not currently follow a set schedule so stay tuned to updates posted in the `#hca` slack channel in the AIT workspace.
 See the [Ingest release SOP](https://github.com/HumanCellAtlas/ingest-central/wiki/Ingest-Release-SOP#release-schedule) for more details.

-Once you hit submit the project should go into ‘Archiving’ status.
-The precise process for identifying which of the paths the dataset will take after submission is currently being formalised by ingest.
-Until then the wrangler needs to inform the ingest team manually.

-The path after submission can go one of several ways:
-1. the project needs to go to DCP2 and EBI Archives
-1. The project needs to go to DCP2 only
-1. The project needs to go to EBI archives only

- <i class="fas fa-exclamation-triangle"></i> **Warning** as at 15/12/2020 we are not currently following paths 1 & 2 because we can't currently export to DCP2, hopefully this will be resolved in early 2021

-After the data has been successfully exported, we need to send an [email](https://github.com/ebi-ait/hca-ebi-wrangler-central/issues/233) to inform the data contributor of successful submission and send link to the submission.
 Additionally, move all the corresponding documents to the [finished_projects](https://github.com/HumanCellAtlas/hca-data-wrangling/tree/master/projects/finished_projects) in hca-wrangling repo and to Google Drive/Brokering/[PROJECTS-FINISHED](https://drive.google.com/drive/folders/1FNRVqlhSwwTKoynIHhq5gsILGyRqd6F9)

-Further documentation for the archiving process can be found here: [Ingestion to Archives Instructions](https://docs.google.com/document/d/1S4fyCSqB3nLrCUssNMwSp6ff8tmeipMi_slnXW2Lrq4/edit?pli=1#heading=h.n3qy5yl0auvs)
+## Brokering to SCEA

+**WIP** Will link to other documentation